 office: 315 Humanities Center

 Dr. Fish received his Ph.D. from the University of Wisconsin and teaches all levels of French language and the literatures of cultures of the French-speaking world.
-He has leads a biennial spring-break course to Paris.
-His most recent publication, a student edition of Les Contes de ma mère de l'oye of Charles Perrault will be published in December 2016 by European Masterpieces.
+He leads a biennial spring-break course to Paris.
+His most recent publication, a student edition of Charles Perrault's Histoires ou contes du temps passé: contes de ma mère l'Oie was published in March 2017 by Molière & Co., a division of European Masterpieces.
 His other research interests include André Gide, autobiography, and the history of Pi Delta Phi, for which he serves as National President.
 Dr. Fish has earned several awards for teaching including the first Outstanding Faculty Recognition Award, and the 2006 Teacher of the Year Award from the South Dakota World Languages Association.

 Professor Lhotzky earned her B.A. at Augustana College and J.D. from the University of Colorado.
 She served as an English Assistant at the Laurentius-Gymnasium in Neuendettelsau, Germany, as well as the Resident Director of the University of Colorado's exchange program at the University of Regensburg.
 Professor Lhotzky has also worked as an instructor of English and translator for h.i.w.
 Fremdsprachenshule in Potsdam, Germany.
 A former attorney for the Department of Health and Human Services in Chicago, Professor Lhotzky has also worked as a private-practice lawyer.
 In 2012 Professor Lhotzky taught English at the University of Potsdam, Germany ZESSKO (Zentrum für Sprachen und Schlüsselkompetenzen).

 Dr. Stephan Lhotzky

 office 316 Humanities Center